CompOmics/compomics.github.io/colims/_posts/2017-10-25-modulesconfiguration.md

 The colims x.y.z client and distributed modules can be downloaded from the [Downloads](/projects/colims/#downloads.html) section on the home page.

+**IMPORTANT**

+The experiments and FASTA databases directories need to be accessible by the client(s) as well as the distributed module.
+When a client submits a storage task to the distributed module, no files are copied, only relative paths are being passed.
+For example, if the MaxQuant experiments are located on some shared storage server (oursharedstorageserver.com/maxquant/experiments), both the client and the distributed need access to it.
+On a client, this share can be mounted as Z:\\\experiments (on a windows machine) and as /media/storage/experiments on the (linux) machine where the distributed module runs.
+These different mount locations need to specified in the client and distributed property files, as shown below.

 ----

 ## Client module